microsoft/qsharp-runtime/src/Simulation/qdk_sim_rs/CONTRIBUTING.md

-# Contributing to the QDK Experimental Simulators
+# Contributing to the Rust-based QDK Simulators

 ## Build prerequisites

-The build for the experimental simulators requires the nightly Rust toolchain to be installed, along with support for clippy and rustfmt.
+The build for these simulators requires the nightly Rust toolchain to be installed, along with support for clippy and rustfmt.
 These prerequisites can be installed by using the `prerequisites.ps1` script in this folder:

 ```pwsh
 PS> ./prerequistes.ps1